-- 1. To introduce students to some of the major literary movements, writers, and works of the Portuguese-speaking world between the 19th and early 20th centuries. - 2.
-To develop students' ability, through practice, to analyze and make critical arguments regarding literary and cultural texts in Portuguese, orally and in writing. - 3.
+- 1. To introduce students to the rich filmography of the cultures of the Portuguese-speaking world, with an emphasis on Portugal and Brazil, and some forays into Lusophone African filmographies such as those of Angola, Mozambique and Guinea-Bissau. - 2.
+To develop students' ability, through practice, to analyze and make critical arguments regarding film in Portuguese, orally and in writing. - 3.
 To enhance students' reading, writing, speaking and listening skills in Portuguese. - 4.
-For graduate students: to familiarize students with some of the main currents in the criticism of 19th-early 20th-century literature and culture in Portuguese.
+For graduate students: To acquaint students with techniques of film analysis and major currents in film theory.